rolandjlevy/js-drawing-app/notes.md

 ### Improvements
 + make the swatches radio buttons so they have an on/off state
 + look at scrolling issue in mobile view - make canvas resize to fit full width.
 Look at ResizeObserver object and see https://stackoverflow.com/questions/4288253/html5-canvas-100-width-height-of-viewport
++ bug: when tools has focus it activates drawing
++ make tools UI into an object
 + improve the layout and styling for the controls

 ### Done